Sweatr

 Your glycogen stores are finite.
 For the average person, that's approximately 90–120 minutes of hard running.
 After that, you're in trouble unless you've been actively fueling.

-Here's the critical point: carbohydrates consumed during exercise take 20–30 minutes to reach your bloodstream and muscles.
+The critical point: carbohydrates consumed during exercise take 20–30 minutes to reach your bloodstream and muscles.
 If you wait until you feel yourself slowing down to take a gel, you're already behind.
 The gel you take at mile 18 will help you at mile 20 — but the damage from mile 18 is already done.

 The common advice is to take your first gel at 45 minutes.
-That's reasonable for most athletes running at a comfortable steady pace.
+That's reasonable for most athletes at a comfortable steady pace.
 But it's not universal.

 If you're running faster, you're burning more carbohydrate per minute.
-A 3:30 marathon runner depletes glycogen faster than a 5:00 runner — they need to start fueling earlier and fuel more frequently.
+A 3:30 marathoner depletes glycogen faster than a 5:00 runner — they need to start earlier and fuel more frequently.
+If it's hot, carbohydrate oxidation rate increases.

 How many gels do you actually need?

-• A 3:30 runner needs 65–75g per hour
+• A 3:30 runner needs 65–75 g per hour

-• A 3:00 runner needs 75–90g per hour
+• A 3:00 runner needs 75–90 g per hour

-The practical math: for a 4:00 marathon, you'll likely need 6–8 gels taken every 30–40 minutes from around the 30-minute mark.
+That's 2–4 gels per hour depending on pace.
+For a 4:00 marathon, you'll likely need 6–8 gels taken every 30–40 minutes from around the 30-minute mark.
 Most runners carry 4–5.

 Why gels make some people feel sick